-35 Die Hand van Moskou in Suid-Afrika. 'n Sonderlinge Geskiedenis van Ongelooflike Gebeurtenisse (Pretoria, c.1950), pp.3-30.

-36 The Afrikaans translation was entitled Jy Kan Die Kommuniste Vertrou (..om presies te doen wat hulle sê!)
-(Roodepoort, 1962).
+38 Die Hand van Moskou in Suid-Afrika. 'n Sonderlinge Geskiedenis van Ongelooflike Gebeurtenisse, Pretoria, c.1950, pp. 3-30.
+39 The Afrikaans translation was entitled Jy Kan Die Kommuniste Vertrou (..om presies te doen wat hulle sê!),

+Roodepoort, 1962.

-37 See H.R.
-Pike, A History of Communism in South Africa, p.568.
+40 See H.R.
+Pike, A History of Communism in South Africa, p.
+568.

-38 P.J Meyer, et al, Die Rooi Gevaar is Hier.
-Kommunistiese Aanslag op ons Land en Gees (Pretoria, c.1971), pp.5,7-25,61-65.
-See also J. Du Plessis, Kommunisitese Vrede of Christelike Stryd (Bloemfontein, 1978).
+41 P.J Meyer, et al, Die Rooi Gevaar is Hier.
+Kommunistiese Aanslag op ons Land en Gees, Pretoria, c.1971, pp. 5, 7-25 ,61-65.
+See also J. Du Plessis, Kommunisitese Vrede of Christelike Stryd, Bloemfontein, 1978.
+42 See D.J.

-39 See D.J.
 Kotzé, et al, Kommunisme.
-Die Stryd om die Mens (Cape Town, 1978) and J.A. du Plessis, Die Filosofie van die Grafskrif! 'n Inleiding tot die Verstaan van die Sowjet-Kommunisme (Potchefstroom, c.1970).
+Die Stryd om die Mens, Cape Town, 1978 and J.A. du Plessis, Die Filosofie van die Grafskrif! 'n Inleiding tot die Verstaan van die Sowjet-Kommunisme, Potchefstroom, c.1970.

-At times Afrikaner churches went to absurd lengths in their quest to demonise communism by means of the public dissemination of anti-communist literature.
-In 1983 Biblecor, a subsidiary of the DRC, published a Bible correspondence course This 68-page booklet purported to present to compiled by P.J.
-Rossouw. correspondents a "survey of communism, its doctrine, aims and how it functioned in everyday life".
+of the DRC, published a Bible correspondence course compiled by P.J.
+Rossouw.
+This 68page booklet purported to present to correspondents a "survey of communism, its doctrine, aims and how it functioned in everyday life".
 However, its contents reflected superficial and random information on Karl Marx, Lenin, communist ideology, Soviet economic policy and the SACP, and was a very poor attempt to diffuse instant knowledge on communism.
 Interspersed with Biblical texts and references, as well as photos of Marx, Lenin, Stalin, a general meeting of the Russian Communist Party and even of a Russian anti-ballistic missile paraded on Red Square in Moscow, the purpose of this reader was to guide correspondents to the inevitable conclusion that "atheist communism" should be combated as there could be no peace between the latter and Christianity.
 It was also based on the contentious supposition that, having completed the course, correspondents would have "a [reasonable] knowledge of communist ideology and policies in Russia and South Africa" and be able "to unmask the lies of communism".
-Correspondents would also be able to "explain the calling of the church regarding communism and its breeding-ground in South Africa and how to contain it".
-40
+Correspondents would also be able to "explain the calling of the church regarding communism and its breeding-ground in South Africa and how to contain it".43.

-The publication of ecclesiastical anti-communist rhetoric probably culminated in Henry Pike's A History of Communism in South Africa published by Christian Mission International of South Africa.41 The narrative of this comprehensive 601-page study, illustrated with more than 400 photos, is marred time and again, however, by Pike's subjective anti-communist remarks and commentary that reduce the academic merit of the book to a large extent.
+The publication of ecclesiastical anti-communist rhetoric probably culminated in Henry Pike's A History of Communism in South Africa published by Christian Mission International of South Africa.44 The narrative of this comprehensive 601-page study, illustrated with more than 400 photos, is marred time and again, however, by Pike's subjective anti-communist remarks and commentary that reduce the academic merit of the book to a large extent.
 The text is also interspersed with biblical texts and references.
-The central theme of Pike's rhetoric is that the international community at large, liberals, international finance and the United Nations plotted with "Marxist-inspired" organisations such as the SACP, the ANC, etc. to weaken an anti-communist South Africa against a communist "Red onslaught".42
+The central theme of Pike's rhetoric is that the international community at large, liberals, international finance and the United Nations plotted with "Marxist-inspired" organisations such as the SACP, the ANC, etc. to weaken an anti-communist South Africa against a communist "Red onslaught".45